eighilaza/bouraka/README.md

 ```

 ##How to back up
-Periodically run the script backup-bouraka.sh on the machine you want to keep the backups on
+On the machine you want to keep the backups on, run the script backup-bouraka.sh available in this repo

 ## Recover from backup
 Retrieve the backup and run